Everyone enjoys the taste of barbecue, but not everyone is up to speed on how to cook it.

 The above just underlines the fact of how hard it is to tell if they are ready.

-So How Do You Tell When They Are Done?
+How Do You Tell When the Ribs Are Done?

 The Bend Test Is My Preferred Method